JohnSnowLabs/nlu/docs/en/install.md

 - `AWS_ACCESS_KEY_ID` : Assigned to you by John Snow Labs.
 Must be defined.
 - `AWS_SECRET_ACCESS_KEY` : Assigned to you by John Snow Labs.
 Must be defined.
-- `HC_SECRET` : The secret for a version of the medical library.
+- `HC_SECRET` : The secret for a version of the enterprise NLP engine library.
 Changes between releases.
-Can be omitted if you don't have a medical license.
+Can be omitted if you don't have access to enterprise nlp.
 - `HC_LICENSE` : Your license for the medical features.
 Can be omitted if you don't have a medical license.
 - `OCR_SECRET` : The secret for a version of the OCR library.
 Changes between releases.
 Can be omitted if you don't have a OCR license.